Toroflux

-The Toroflux or Torofluxus is a toy that was invented in mid-1990s by Jochen Valett.
+The Toroflux or Torofluxus is a toy that was invented in the mid-1990s by Jochen Valett.
 It is a 27 ft ribbon of steel which is woven into a torus spring.
 It is often sold pre-attached to a larger plastic ring.
 The spring flows downwards along the plastic ring, creating a shimmering effect like a silver bubble.
 The spring tension in the steel tightens the inner spiral core, causing it to cling to the plastic ring — just like a silver bubble.

 In 2010, California-based company "Flowtoys" purchased the rights to the Toroflux and began manufacturing it as a consumer item.
 There are different brands who manufacture the Toroflux under a different name.
 It is now purchasable on multiple websites.